Cherry blossoms at Wade Lagoon

 The Kalberer Emergent Tower and Murch Canopy Walk, two of the most popular attractions at Holden Arboretum, re-open each year on April 1.

-General admission is $12 for adults and $8 for children aged 3-12.
-Admission that includes the Murch Canopy Walk is $16 for adults and $10 for children.
+General admission is $19 for adults and $13 for children aged 3-12.
+Admission includes the Murch Canopy Walk and emergent tower.

 When: All month long